moofit/jamf_machine_migrator/README.md

 If you are replacing a user's Mac or doing a larger hardware refresh, this is a tool to migrate the static inventory information of one Mac JSS record to another.

+**Please Note:** Please test thoroughly before using in your own environment!
+Amsys will accept no responsibility for loss or damage caused by this script.

 This script can migrate all text field Extension Attributes, drop-down menu Extension Attributes and user and location information from one JSS computer record to another.
 The script can be run on a single line to move one record to another:

 	./CasperMachineMigrator -v -s Amsys-123 -d Amsys-321 -c https://jss.amsys.co.uk:8443 -u darren -p 'password'